 We provide: Yummy food, unisex outdoor showers, composting outhouse toilets, full days of exciting programs, experiential workshops and activities.
 Clothing is optional throughout most areas of camp.
 The meeting spaces are a cozy indoor, bamboo-floor classroom and an open air pavilion by a pond.
 The food throughout the event will be tasty organic island fare, fresh from our gardens and orchards, as much as possible.

-Community Service: Everyone contributes 4 hours of Karma Yoga service to help camp run smoothly.
+Community Service: Everyone contributes some hours of Karma Yoga service to help camp run smoothly.
 This can include helping with the cooking or cleaning in the kitchen, tidying shared spaces, etc. Performing Karma Yoga service offers the opportunity to bond more deeply with each other as we share in the joy of co-creating community and making camp happen.